wpheka/wpheka-request-for-quote/readme.txt

-=== WPHEKA Request For Quote ===
+=== Request For Quote ===
-Contributors: akshayaswaroop, wpheka
+Contributors: wpheka, akshayaswaroop
 Tags: request a quote button, woocommerce request for quote, woocommerce request a quote shortcode, request a quote, quote, WPHEKA, quotations, request for quote, rfq, raq, proposal, ask an estimate, budget, email quote
 Requires at least: 4.8
-Tested up to: 5.8
+Tested up to: 6.8.3
-Stable tag: 1.3
+Stable tag: 1.6.1
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html
 Donate link: paypal.me/AKSHAYASWAROOP

-WPHEKA Request For Quote plugin allows your customers to submit quotes for any product and negotiate with you for the best price.
+Request For Quote plugin allows your customers to submit quotes for any product and negotiate with you for the best price.
 This extension can be a great tool to generate customer leads for future engagement.

 == Description ==
-**WPHEKA Request For Quote** allows your customers to add products to a quote basket and negotiate with you for the best price.
+**Request For Quote** allows your customers to add products to a quote basket and negotiate with you for the best price.
 This Extension helps both sides to reach a price agreement, which decreases cart abandonment with price reason and increase purchases.

 = Features List: =